taherb22/jenkins_files/docs/README.md

 ## Overview

 This document describes the Jenkins pipeline defined in the provided configuration.
-The current pipeline definition is **minimal** and does not specify an agent, stages, environment variables, or post‑actions.
-Consequently, the documentation outlines the intended structure and provides guidance on how to extend and use the pipeline once the missing sections are populated.
+The current pipeline definition is minimal and does not contain any agents, stages, environment variables, or post‑actions.
+The sections below outline the intended structure and provide guidance on how to extend and use the pipeline once the missing components are added.

 ---